scala-android/sbt-android/README.md

 Current version is 1.0.0

-Note: 0.7.0 and later is incompatible with build files for previous versions of the plugin.
+*Note*: 0.7.0 and later is incompatible with build files for previous versions of the plugin.

 ## Description ##